 Live app inspection is available for enterprise customers.

-Open any supported app project in Xamarin Studio or Visual Studio.
+Open any supported app project in Visual Studio for Mac or Visual Studio.

 - Run your app in debug mode.